OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 .NET Core come with a LoggerFactory, which is in Microsoft.Extensions.Logging.
 More information about ILogger can be found [here](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.logging.ilogger).

+What Logs to Collect:
+	* Authentication, Authorization, and Access: These events include things such as successful and failed authentication and authorizations, system access, data access and application access.
+	* Changes: These events include changes to systems or applications, changes to data (creation and destruction) and application installation and changes.
+	* Availability: Availability events include startup and shutdown of systems and applications, faults and errors that affect application availability and backup successes and failures.
+	* Resources: Resource issues to log include exhausted resources, exceeded capacities and connectivity issues.
+	* Threats: Some common threats to logs include invalid inputs and security issues known to affect the application.

-How to log all errors from the ```Startup.cs```, so that anytime an error is thrown it will be logged.
+How to log all errors from the ```Startup.cs`, so that anytime an error is thrown it will be logged.

 ``` csharp
 public void Configure(IApplicationBuilder app, IHostingEnvironment env)